Landship Committee: Tank development

 The Committee conducted a number of trials with various wheeled and tracked vehicles, and work was in progress on a prototype vehicle (later to become Little Willie) when in July 1915 the Committee's existence came to the attention of the War Office.
 This led to its operations being taken over by the Army and a number of its members transferring from the Navy.
 From December, 1915 the word "tank" was adopted as a codename for the vehicles in development, and the Landship Committee became known officially as the Tank Supply Committee.

 Tank deployment

 The tank was first deployed to the battle of the Somme in September 1916.

 Immediate aftermath

-In 1919 Royal Commission on Awards to Inventors held a session on the inventor of the tank.
+In 1919 the Royal Commission on Awards to Inventors held a session to determine the inventor of the tank.